alvinj/ScalaApacheAccessLogParser/README.md

 # A Scala Apache Access Log Parser

-This project can be used to parse Apache access log records (combined records, to be specific) in JVM applications (Scala, Java, etc.)
+This project can be used to parse Apache access log records in JVM applications (Scala, Java, etc.) It is specifically written to work with "combined records", as that's the only access log format I've used since the 1990s.

 ## Discussion

-I needed an Apache logfile parser, and after looking at some other code, I decided to write my own.
+In short, I needed an Apache access log parser, and after looking at some other code, I decided to write my own.